-We realize each of our customers has put time and money into their livestock or hunt.
+We realize each of our customers has put time and money into their livestock.
 It is particularly important to reap the fruit of your labor and we guarantee that you get your meat back.

 Bluebonnet Meat Company utilizes a computerized tracking system.
 This tracking system starts with your appointment and continues through the entire butchering process.
 This includes the livestock back tag, carcass tag, a tag for each cut of meat, a tag for each individual batch of sausage, recipe cards, smoker tags, product labels, box labels, freezer location labeling and then, finally, scanning each box out of the freezer for loading into your vehicle.

 In addition, the State of Texas Meat Quality Assurance Inspector monitors our tracking program to ensure our controls are working.
 If you would like to receive more information about how we track meat through our system, please ask and we would be happy to walk you through the system in detail.
 We guarantee you will get your meat back!

 We do not publish a retail price list because meat prices change with the market.
 If there is a particular price you are looking for, please feel free to call or email.
 We can get specialty cuts of meat with advance notice.
 If you are looking for something special, please contact us.

 Yield is an important aspect of butchering meat.
 It is quite a dramatic transformation to bring a large, live animal to the plant and take it home in small, brown boxes.